angelacorte/vmc-experiments/README.md

 Use the [Gradle/Java compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html) to learn which is the compatible version range.
 The Version of Gradle used in this experiment can be found in the gradle-wrapper.properties file located in the gradle/wrapper folder.

+2. Open a terminal

-2. Clone this repository on your pc with `git clone git@github.com:angelacorte/vmc-experiments.git` (ssh).
+3. Clone this repository on your pc with `git clone git@github.com:angelacorte/vmc-experiments.git` (ssh).

-3. Move into the root folder and run the following command:
+4. Move into the root folder and run the following command:

 ```shell
 ./gradlew run<ExperimentName>Graphic